SkyDev125/logseq/pages/IST___2___1___SO___Project.md

 				- Handle
 					- Subscriptions
 						- Add list of subscribers per KVS node
+						- Requires a
-						- Change KVS_WRITE to notify all subscribers on
+						- Change KVS_WRITE and KVS_DELETE to notify all subscribers on change.
 					- Unsubscriptions
+						- Remove from subscriber's list
 					- Disconnections
 						- if Client closed pipes
 						- if Receives SIGUSR1